 isProductAvailable = Product.new("Iphone 12") isProductAvailable.update_availableProducts(5) # => Yes, Iphone 12 is available isProductAvailable.update_availableProducts(8) # => Yes, Iphone 12 is available isProductAvailable.update_availableProducts(0) # => Oops!
 Sorry, Iphone 12 is unavailable

-There are other design patterns in Ruby on Rails, but these ten are the fundamentals and most needed rails design patterns.
-I hope the blog has served your purpose as you expected.
+There are other design patterns in Ruby, but these ten are the fundamentals and most needed Rails design patterns.
+We hope the blog has served your purpose as you expected.
 Feel free to use these design patterns in Rails app and see the results by yourself.
-If you are an RoR enthusiast, then surely visit the RoR tutorials page and start learning about Rails.
-If you have any questions, feedback, or suggestions, contact us!
+You can also get in touch with our Ruby on Rails development company for expert guidance and tailored solutions.
+We will assist you in developing and deploying the best dynamic RoR applications that stand ahead of all.

 We accelerate the release of digital product and guaranteed their success